ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 ## Installing Team Explorer Everywhere

-We wil install **Team Explorer Everywhere (TEE)**, the official plug-in for Eclipse from Microsoft to connect VSTS/TFS with Eclipse-based IDE on any platform.
+We will install **Team Explorer Everywhere (TEE)**, the official plug-in for Eclipse from Microsoft to connect VSTS/TFS with Eclipse-based IDE on any platform.
 It is supported on Linux, Mac OS X, and Windows and is compatible with IDEs that are based on Eclipse 4.2 to 4.6.

 With Team Explorer Everywhere, you can:
 * Browse and clone Git repositories